 Long Covid is thought to affect 10% of those diagnosed with Covid-19 and consists of a wide range of symptoms affecting many systems including cardiac, respiratory, neurocognitive, and immune function.
 The illness commonly has an unpredictable, relapsing-remitting pattern with significant associated conditions often appearing weeks to months into the disease course.

-World Physiotherapy has published a briefing paper, intended for physiotherapists, and other healthcare professionals assessing and treating people living with Long Covid.
+The World Physiotherapy briefing paper is intended for physiotherapists, and other healthcare professionals assessing and treating people living with Long Covid.
 It considers how post-exertional symptom exacerbation, cardiac impairment, exertional oxygen desaturation and autonomic nervous system dysfunction impact on safe prescription of rehabilitation, including physical activity.

 Safe rehabilitation statement 1